Vivekkumarsahu07/Cirrhosis_Prediction/README.md

 # Cirrhosis_Prediction
-For the prediction of the cirrhosis disease, I have used various Machine Learning algorithms and for better feature selection algorithm i have used Gravitational Search Algorithm whihc provided us the better accuracy among other already worked feature selection technique.
+For the prediction of the cirrhosis disease, I have used various Machine Learning algorithms and for better feature selection algorithm i have used Gravitational Search Algorithm which provided us the better accuracy among other already worked feature selection technique.